LibrariesHacked/library-carpentry/introduction-to-data/teaching-foundations.md

 a) I don't know how to automate the task or;
 b) I’m unlikely to repeat the task and estimate that automating it would take longer

-However once you know you'll need to repeat a task, you have a compelling reason to consider automating it.
+However, once you know you'll need to repeat a task, you have a compelling reason to consider automating it.
 This is one of the main areas in which programmatic ways of doing outside of IT service environments are changing library practice.
-Andromeda Yelton, a US based librarian closely involved in the Code4Lib movement, put together an excellent American Library Association Library Technology Report called [Coding for Librarians: Learning by Example](https://thatandromeda.github.io/ltr/)
+Andromeda Yelton, a US based librarian closely involved in the Code4Lib movement, put together an excellent American Library Association Library Technology Report called [Coding for Librarians: Learning by Example](https://thatandromeda.github.io/ltr/).

 The report is pitched at a real world relevance level, and in it Andromeda describes scenarios library professionals told her about where learning a little programming, usually learning ad-hoc, had made a difference to their work, to the work of their colleagues, and to the work of their library.